Crafter.ai - AI Agents Platform

 The paradigm has evolved: we're no longer just talking about advanced chatbots, but AI Agents capable of taking action, making operational decisions, and completing complex tasks within enterprise systems.

-AI for customer service is Agentic
+AI for Customer Service is Agentic

 While the focus in 2024–2025 was on generative AI, today the focus of innovation is on autonomous AI agents.